cjddmut/Unity-Autosave-Scene/readme.md

 <!---%=description%-->

+Ever have Unity3D crash on you causing you lose so hours of work?
+It can be tough to remember to save so this autosaver will do that for you.
+Autosaves every 5 minutes and keeps the last 5 saves.
-Autosaves the current scene being played every 5 minutes.
-Saves the last 5 autosaves in %Autosaver Location%/autosaves/%Scene Path%/%Scene Name%[1-5].unity.
+Saves the last 5 autosaves in %Autosaver Location%/autosaves/%Scene Path%/%Scene Name%_[1-5].unity.

 <!---%=obtain%-->